plugwise/plugwise-beta/README.md

 ## What do we support (in short)?

+  - Thermostats
     - Adam (firmware 2.3 + 3.0) and the accompanying Lisa's, Tom's, Floor's, Koen's and Plugs.
-  - Smile & Anna (firmware 1.8, 3.1 and 4.0)
+    - Anna (firmware 1.8, 3.1 and 4.0)
-    - Plugwise Notifications from the Adam and the Anna
+    - Notifications for both types
+  - Power-related
     - Smile P1 (firmware 2.1, 2.5, 3.3 and 4.0)
     - Stretch (firmware 2.3 and 3.1)
     - Stick (legacy Circle+'s, Circle's, Stealth's and Scan's)

 ## What can I expect in HA Core from this component